Sigma 35mm f/1.4 DG DN Art Review

 In Action

-The stepping motor autofocus is silent and fast and the max f/1.4 f-stop had me use the term “workhorse wide angle lens” in my headline for this review.
+The stepping motor autofocus is silent and fast and the max f/1.4 f-stop has me use the term “workhorse wide angle lens” in my headline for this review.
 While the lens isn’t that heavy I would probably pick a smaller option for travel or a daily carry such as the 35mm f/2 DG DN Contemporary if I was going with a Sigma lens.

-If you shoot events or weddings, however, having that extra f-stop can save the day and provide images with a shallower depth of field while keeping your ISO lower.
+If you shoot events or weddings, however, having the extra f-stop can save the day and provide images with a shallower depth of field while keeping your ISO lower.
 These are the types of images that can set your work apart and the extra cost and effort of carrying a bulkier and heavier lens may be worth your while.

 The Leica SL2-S is a solidly built camera and I appreciated that the Sigma 35mm felt like a good match for it.
 At no point did it feel like a flimsy lens was added to a higher-quality camera.